waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - PIT: One-way warp to floor below.
 - WARP_CARPET_DOWN: Exit warp.
 - WATER: Traversable only while using Surf.
 Requires a Pokémon with the move Surf and the Fog Badge (obtained from Morty).
 - BUOY: Impassable water barrier.
-Verified at (13, 32) in Olivine City.
+Verified at (13, 32) in Olivine City and (19, 14-17) on Route 40.

 # Lessons Learned
 - Ecruteak Gym Path: (3,9)->(3,7)->(6,7)->(6,5)->(7,5)->Martha; (6,5)->(5,5)->(5,1)->Morty.